Lionel Scaloni: Assistant

-On 11 October 2016, Scaloni joined compatriot Jorge Sampaoli's coaching staff at Sevilla FC.
-The following June, when the latter was appointed as the new national team boss, he was again named his assistant.
+On 11 October 2016, Scaloni joined compatriot Jorge Sampaoli's coaching staff at Sevilla.
+The following June, when Sampaoli was appointed as the new national team boss, Scaloni was again named as his assistant.

 Argentina

-After Argentina's failure at the World Cup in Russia, Scaloni and Pablo Aimar were named caretaker managers until the end of the year.
-In November 2018, the former was confirmed in the post until the following June when the 2019 Copa América was due to take place, despite widespread opposition against him at the time.
-He led the side to third place in Brazil.
+After Argentina's failure at the 2018 FIFA World Cup in Russia, Sampaoli left his post as Argentina manager by mutual consent.
+Scaloni and Pablo Aimar were subsequently named caretaker managers until the end of the year.
+In November 2018, the former was confirmed in the post until the following June when the 2019 Copa América was due to take place.
+This decision unleashed a wave of criticism against Scaloni's appointment, including from legendary footballer Diego Maradona, who criticized the move for appointing an "unqualified" and inexperienced person in charge who "wouldn't even be able to direct traffic".
+Scaloni's appointment, at the time, was also seen as an offence against the national team due to the lack of consultation with other experienced managers at the time and the AFA was blamed for having no strategy regarding the appointment.

+In the 2019 Copa América, he led the side to third place in Brazil, but not in the style fans expected as Argentina struggled to advance further in the tournament.
+The poor performance on Argentina's way to the third-place finish ultimately released a new wave of criticism against Scaloni appointment due to Argentina's inability to win the tournament despite expectation, and Scaloni's inadequate and inconsistent tactical performances.
+Despite calls to sack Scaloni, however, the AFA opted to extend Scaloni's contract until 2022, as AFA saw Scaloni's third-place finish acceptable.

 Scaloni led Argentina to the 2021 Copa América title after defeating Brazil who were once again the hosts (1–0), helping them to win their first trophy in 28 years.
 In November that year, he was nominated for The Best FIFA Football Coach Award, but did not make the final three shortlist.

 On 1 June 2022, Scaloni's Argentina won the 2022 Finalissima after defeating European champions Italy 3–0 at Wembley Stadium.
 On 16 November, Argentina beat the United Arab Emirates 5–0 in a friendly World Cup warm-up game ahead of the World Cup extending their unbeaten run to 36 matches, just one shy of Italy's record of 37.